 Familiarize students with science tools and their purpose

 In addition to learning the names of science tools it is important to teach students their purpose.
-Many tools can be used for more than one task while some are used specifically for one job.
+Many science tools can be used for more than one task while some are used specifically for one job.

 Use picture cards to introduce science tools and explain their purpose.
 Help students categorize the tools by asking, “Which tools are used to measure?” and “Which are used to magnify?”.